lechbaczynski/userapi/README.md

         ],
 ```

-or (easier version) use sqlite in memory for both testing and dev:
+or (easier version) use SQLite in memory for both testing and dev:

 ```
         'sqlite' => [